Bridgerton Season 1 Episode Guide

-Bridgerton Season 1 is where the Ton begins: Daphne Bridgerton becomes the season’s diamond, Simon Basset returns as the Duke of Hastings, Lady Whistledown turns gossip into power, and Netflix’s Bridgerton establishes the romance, scandal, music, family drama, and social games that made the series explode.
+Bridgerton Season 1 is where the Ton begins: Daphne Bridgerton becomes the season’s diamond, Simon Basset returns as the Duke of Hastings, Lady Whistledown turns gossip into power, and Netflix’s Bridgerton establishes the romance, scandal, music, family drama, and social games that define the series.

-If you are rewatching Bridgerton, catching up before a new season, or looking for Mary & Blake’s original podcast coverage, this guide collects every Season 1 episode recap and reaction in one clean place.
+Whether you are rewatching Season 1, catching up before a later season, or discovering Mary & Blake’s original coverage, everything starts here.

 Bridgerton Season 1 Essentials

-These are the biggest Season 1 story engines: Daphne and Simon’s fake courtship, Simon’s vow, the Duke of Hastings’ childhood wound, Lady Whistledown’s first major power moves, Penelope’s secret, Marina’s crisis, and the finale choices that set up the future of the series.
+These are the biggest Season 1 story engines: Daphne and Simon’s fake courtship, Simon’s vow, the Duke of Hastings’ childhood wound, Lady Whistledown’s first major power moves, Penelope’s secret, Marina’s crisis, and the finale choices that shape the future of the series.

 Bridgerton Season 1 Episode Guide